ConjureLabs/pg-dot-template/examples/execute-query-manually/readme.md

-## execute query
+## execute query manually

-this example fills a template sql file and then executes it using a convenience method
+this example fills a template sql file and then executes it using [the node postgres module](https://node-postgres.com/)

-it relies on a connection to [the node postgres module](https://node-postgres.com/) being passed through `.setup`

 it prints rows to console